melhousni/DSMNet/README.md

 --DFC2018
 --Vaihingen

-Next step is to use the test_dsm.py script to test the prediction and refinement networks by using :
+Next, use the test_dsm.py script to test the height prediction and refinement networks by using :
 **python test_dsm.py [dataset] [refinement_flag]**
 For example, to test the results of the prediction and refinement networks combined on the DFC2018 dataset, use :
 python test_dsm.py DFC2018 True